 Paint Ceiling Beams a Contrasting Shade

 Dress up ceiling beams with paint.
-In this boho-inspired bedroom spotted on Homepolish, a matte white and hunter green ceiling adds visual depth.Continue to 13 of 28 below.
+In this boho style bedroom spotted on Homepolish, a matte white and hunter green ceiling adds visual depth.Continue to 12 of 27 below.

 Fake Expensive Wallpaper

 Cannot afford that expensive wallpaper you have been eyeing for your ceiling?
 Here is a tip from Dina Holland, the designer behind the blog Honey and Fitz.
 Instead of paying $242 per roll for a pricey wallpaper pattern called Little's Coronata Star by Osborne & Little, she duplicated the design using paint and inexpensive decals.Continue to 14 of 27 below.